-Copyright (c) University of Delaware 1992-2015
+\ Copyright (c) University of Delaware 1992-2015

-Permission to use, copy, modify, and distribute this software and its documentation for any purpose with or without fee is hereby granted, provided that the above copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation, and that the name pertaining to distribution of the software without specific, written prior permission.
-The University of Delaware makes no purpose.
+\ Permission to use, copy, modify, and distribute this software and \

+- st its documentation for any purpose with or without fee is hereby st - \ granted, provided that the above copyright notice appears in all \ - \ copies and that both the copyright notice and this permission \ - \ notice appear in supporting documentation, and that the name - \ University of Delaware not be used in advertising or publicity - \ pertaining to distribution of the software without specific, written prior permission.The University of Delaware makes no representations about the suitability th purpose.
 It is provided "as is" without express or implied warranty.